aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 Note: If you want to do the end to end deployment in a Cloud9 browser IDE for the C++ solution, please refer to the [C++ deployment README](CppServerAndClient/README.md) for details on how to set that up.

 1. **Set up your configuration** (`configuration.sh`)
-    * Modify the script to set the `region` variable to your selected region for the backend services and GameLift resources
+    * Set the `region` variable to your selected region for the backend services and GameLift resources
-    * Modify the script to set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
+    * Set the `deploymentbucketname` to a **globally unique** name for the code deployment bucket
     * Set the `secondaryregion` variable in the script to your selected secondary location as we're running the Fleet in two different Regions
 2. **Deploy the Backend API and PreRequirements stacks** (`deployBackendAndPreRequirements.sh`)
-    * Make sure you have the SAM CLI installed
     * Run the script to deploy the backend API and the PreRequirements Stack (`deployBackendAndPreRequirements.sh`)
     * This will run two scripts to deploy both the serverless backend with SAM (GameServiceAPI/deploy.sh) as well as the Cognito and IAM resources we need for configuration with CloudFormation (FleetDeployment/deployPreRequirements.sh).
     * The script will automatically replace the `role_arn` value in `LinuxServerBuild/amazon-cloudwatch-agent.json` with the one created by the stack